Piotr12/sidenotex/backend/sidenotex_project/my_static/prompts/step010.md

 ---
 now the domain got empty, I still want to store the domain of the user, just not the email (this should be replaced with hash)

+---

+my app screen is in static files, called screen.png, find a place for it on the about page.

+---